alistairstead/talks/composable-magento/composable-magento.md

 ^ Smaller more focused modules and components are more portable and more reusable.
 This should be a familiar principle.
 It is the principle upon which unix systems are based and other languages and platforms have got this right also e.g. node.js, python.

-^ Building on the physics anecdote then objects with less mass have less inertia and it is much easier to influence their path.
+^ Building on the physics analogy then objects with less mass have less inertia and it is much easier to influence their path.
 Making them much more flexible and usable in unplanned contexts.

 ---